jayrm/vector/readme.txt

 	vector2 - 2D vector data type
 	vector3 - 3D vector data type

-	Also include some other support functions and constants.
+	Also has some other support functions and constants

 	See:
 		doc/vectors.txt